 ABOUT THE ARTIST

-Sonia's approach to photography is shaped by her background in painting and architecture.
-Influenced by the vision of Russian Constructivists of the 1920s and the photography of the Bauhaus movement, she is interested in exploring the abstract in the material world, drawing the viewer's attention to the inner geometry of the photograph and its compositional structure.
-Her Light+Shadows series, which revolves around the mystery of perspective and geometry created by light and darkness in the architectural image, was inspired by the words of the famous American architect Louis Kahn: “The sun never knew how great it was until it hit the side of a building.”
+Her approach to photography is shaped by her background in painting and architecture.
+Influenced by the vision of Russian Constructivists of the 1920s and photography of the Bauhaus movement, she is interested in exploring the abstract in the material world, the inner geometry of the image and its compositional structure.
+Her Light+Shadows series, which revolves around the mystery of perspective and geometry created by light and darkness in the architectural image, earned her a prestigious Architecture Masterprize Photography Award.

-Distinct from her high-contrast architectural photography, in some of her other works Sonia explores the poetry and mystique of low-light environments, capturing fleeting moments, barely visible, ambiguous or disappearing things.
-She feels a strong affinity with the Japanese philosophy and aesthetic of wabi sabi, with its reverence for the subtle beauty in old things, and focus on transience and impermanence.
-She believes that photography is the best medium to express these concepts, as each photograph is inherently an image of disappearance, a reflective connection to the past forever stamped by time.
+Distinct from her high-contrast architectural photography, some of her other works draw inspiration from the Japanese aesthetic of wabi-sabi, with its reverence for the subtle beauty and impermanence of aged things, capturing fleeting moments, barely visible, ambiguous or disappearing things.
+She views photography as uniquely suited to express these ideas, as each photograph is inherently an image of disappearance — a reflective connection to the past forever stamped by time.

 Contact: 415.861.3667 or soniamelnikova at gmail.com